Corynebacterium striatum: Molecular/biochemical

+Strain-specific genome-scale metabolic models have been reconstructed for the C. striatum strains 1054, 1197, 1115, and 1116.

 Virulence factor

 The organism itself possesses few virulence factors, giving it the title of an opportunistic colonizer as opposed to a true pathogen.
 Virulence arises from its antibiotic resistance properties.
-The increasing acquisition of antibiotic resistance genes allow for pathogenesis of Corynebacterium striatum colonisation.
+The increasing acquisition of antibiotic resistance genes allow for pathogenesis of Corynebacterium striatum via colonisation.

 Antibiotic resistance

 Antibiotic resistance is the acquisition of resistance to antibiotic treatments through either horizontal gene transfer or genetic mutation.
 The acquisition of such characteristics by Corynebacterium striatum is relevant to its occurrence as a pathogen.

 One study found that 93.7% of Corynebacterium striatum strains isolated showed resistance to at least one of the antimicrobial compounds tested.
 In this experiment, 82.5% of strains expressed resistance to the antibiotic penicillin.
-Researchers deduced that due to the long-term exposure of Corynebacterium striatum to Penicillin resistance had been acquired by most isolates.
-In the same experiment, multi drug resistance was observed in 49.2% of strains.
+Researchers deduced that due to the long-term exposure of Corynebacterium striatum to Penicillin, resistance had been acquired by most isolates.
+In the same experiment, multi-drug resistance was observed in 49.2% of strains.

 Corynebacterium striatum has been found to carry the bla gene.
 This gene encodes a class A β-lactamase. β-lactamase are a group of antimicrobial enzymes that work to counter the effect of β-lactam antibiotics such as ampicillin and penicillin.